 The Credit Union is exposed to some interest rate risk in its banking book due to mismatches between the repricing dates of assets and liabilities.
-However, as the Credit Union only offers variable rate loans and uses member deposits as a natural hedge, the Credit Union does not have significant interest rate risk as at 30 June 2022 arising from member loans.
+SWSCU commenced offering Fixed Rate Loans during the 2020 financial year.
+However, the Credit Union has a set limit on its Fixed portfolio.
+As at the end of 30 June 2023 only 26% of its loan portfolio book was fixed.
+With the bulk of its Loans Portfolio in variable rate loans, SWSCU uses member deposits as a natural hedge, and does not have significant interest rate risk as at 30 June 2023 arising from member loans per Value at Risk (VaR) analysis in Note 19.